FROM-THE-EARTH/obcam/docs/en/docs/checklist.md

 ## In a rocket range

 - [ ] Connect a Raspberry Pi which is setup already, flight pin cable, and 9V battery to the board.
 - [ ] Confirm the LED is blinking.
 If the flight pin is already connected, the LED doesn't blink but is turned off.
-If the LED is being turned off dispite the flight pin is disconnected, connect a monitor and keyboard to the Raspberry Pi and vie log output from the program.
+If the LED is being turned off dispite the flight pin is disconnected, connect a monitor and keyboard to the Raspberry Pi and view log output from the program.
 If the camera is not detected, try to enable legacy camera support referencing [the section](./setup.md#enabling-legacy-camera-support) and reconnect camera cable.
 - [ ] If the program is executed successfully, put the board in to a plastic bag.
 - [ ] Close up the zipper of the plastic bag using curing tape.
 - [ ] Put the plastic bag in to another platic bag and close up the zipper again.